dndsmith/watson_ci_career_readiness/README.md

-# watson_ci_career
+# IBM Watson CI Career Readiness Project
-For the Watson Creative Inquiry project to help the Career Center determine career readiness of interns
+The career readiness project seeks to help the Career Center quantiatively evaluate the career readiness of students by applying machine learning techniques to open-ended survey responses from former UPIC interns and their mentors.